-Employees shall be provided with uniforms consisting of shirt, jacket and trousers or coveralls at no cost.
+Employees shall be provided with uniforms consisting of shirt or laboratory smock, trousers or coveralls at no cost.
 Protective clothing such as rubber or leather gloves, rain gear and eye shields shall be provided where required.
 The employee shall, as a condition of employment, wear safety shoes.